 Bakgrunn og aktiviteter

-My research focuses on conceptualising and accounting for the emergence, transformation, and instability of hydrocarbon production networks in the global economy.
+My research focuses on conceptualizing and accounting for the emergence, transformation, and instability of hydrocarbon production networks in the global economy.
 I am particularly interested in the role of nation-states in constituting the conditions for stability and change in hydrocarbon production networks.

 I have previously received a PhD in Geography at the Department of Geography, NTNU.
 My PhD research studied the changing political-economy of global natural gas trade and the implications for energy development in Southeast Asia.
 Specifically, I studied the evolution of relationships between liquefied natural gas (LNG) production networks, financial markets, and the regulatory capacity of nation-states over natural gas markets.
 Based on empirical case studies in Singapore, Thailand and Indonesia, I found that while the political-economy of natural gas is evolving, there are several contradictions and uncertainties that point to instabilities in global markets that are consequential for long-term investments in natural gas infrastructure, particularly in Southeast Asia.